 This moment continues to live on forever, capturing the unwavering enchantment of the royal family, their enviable lifestyle, and of course, their remarkable choices for fine jewelry.
 The royals are known to start fashion trends and have a worldwide impact on everything in all areas of fashion.

-Princess Diana’s sapphire ring is not just any blue sapphire ring.
+The late Princess Diana’s sapphire ring is not just any blue sapphire ring.
 This fantastical ring has been passed down from generations of the royal family, presently worn by Kate Middleton.

 1The History of Princess Diana Ring

 In 1840, Prince Albert gifted Queen Victoria an ornate brooch containing an oval cut blue ceylon sapphire framed by sparkling diamonds, created by the royal jeweler.
 Queen Victoria loved the brooch so much she wore it during her wedding day as part of the “something blue” tradition, symbolizing fidelity and commitment for their beloved.

 This oval brooch became a Crown heirloom after Prince Albert’s death, passed down to Queen Elizabeth II as part of the monarch, who also loved this vintage sapphire and diamond brooch and wore it frequently on her coats or as part of her outfit.

 Inspired by the wondrous blue of this fine quality sapphire design, Diana selected an already-made 12 carat stunner featuring an oval cut blue sapphire in the center, breaking tradition because Princess Diana ring was not a one-of-a-kind creation.

 This sapphire was set in a multi-prong raised setting surrounded by glittering round brilliant cut diamonds prong set in an oval halo cluster.
 The diamonds were placed at a slightly recessed step design, amplifying the vibrancy of the sapphire as it takes center stage on a slender, flat band.